mhhsu2/cs61b-skeleton-sp21-mhhsu2/proj2/gitlet-design.md

 2. `public void add(File f)` Adds file `f` into the stage area.
 3. `public void saveRepo()` Saves the current state of this repo as a serialized file `HEAD`.
 4. `public static Repository loadRepo()` Loads the previous state of the repo from `HEAD`.
+5. `public void commit(String commitMsg)` Saves the current snapshot with staged files as  a commit.
+6.

 ### Commit